-Answer: At Yukon Energy, 99 percent of the power we generate comes from renewable sources (most hydro with a small bit of wind and solar).
-However when we don't have enough renewable energy, we must rely on our diesel and LNG facilities to supplement so we can keep the lights on and homes/businesses warm.
+Thank you for your questions.
+At Yukon Energy, 99 percent of the power we generate comes from renewable sources (mostly hydro with a small bit of wind and solar).
+However, when we don't have enough renewable energy, we must rely on our diesel and LNG facilities to supplement so we can keep the lights on and homes/businesses warm.

 For the last several weeks, we have not been able to produce power at our Aishihik hydro plant because of repairs being made to that facility's elevator.
 The plant is 110 metres underground so an elevator is required to access the generators.